syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 ![Xamarin.iOS CheckBox tri-state](Images/Agree.png)

-Multiple check boxes can be used as a group for multi-select scenarios in which a user chooses one or more items from the group of choices that are not mutually exclusive.
+Multiple CheckBoxes can be used as a group for multi-select scenarios in which a user chooses one or more items from the group of choices that are not mutually exclusive.

 {% tabs %}
 {% highlight c# %}